vvlychak/vvlychak/README.md

-### Hi there, I'm Vladislav Lychak - data scientist 👋
+### Hi there, I'm Vladislav Lychak - data scientist and psychologist 👋

-I'm an aspiring data scientist and psychologist.
 I dream of making psychotherapy more accessible thanks to AI.

 **Languages and Tools:**